ShizukaDonaghue/luve/TESTING.md

 * **_As a Site User, I can see a custom error message when an HTTP error occurs so that I can understand why the error has occurred and easily navigate back to the site._**

     A custom error page is available in case of 400, 403, 404 or 500 errors.
-The page includes "Return to Shop" button so that users can easily navigate back to the store.
+The page includes the "Return to Shop" button so that users can easily navigate back to the store.

     <img src="docs/images/testing/error-page.png" width=700>